tsboom/dwetl/README.md

 ## Running the application

-To run the entire ETL process, use  `python dwetl.py` from inside of your dwetl directory. `dwetl.py` will try to run yesterday's date.
+To run the entire Aleph tables and MPF files ETL process, use  `python dwetl.py` from inside of your dwetl directory. `dwetl.py` will try to run yesterday's date for Aleph processing.
 To configure data directory and database settings for the run of dwetl, modify the `.env` file per your local environment.

+EZProxy processing is run with `python ezproxy_etl.py`.

 DWETL.py and the tests depend on having an ETL database and ETL test database set up, and also need a connection to the reporting database in order to do lookups for some steps.